 The ability to get products to consumers quickly is contingent upon the speed of a company’s supply chain.
 By digitally transforming their supply chain, companies can achieve much faster speed to market.
 Why?

-Lastly, the automation of manual processes, mentioned above, means less time spent on administrative work, and more time spent on optimizing deliveries.
+Lastly, the automation of manual processes, as mentioned above, means less time spent on administrative work, and more time spent on optimizing deliveries.

 Through faster speed to market, companies will increase their sales and revenue.